Rubén Ruiz Ibárruri

 Rubén Ruiz Ibárruri (Рубе́н Руи́с Иба́ррури; January 9, 1920 – September 3, 1942) was a Spanish military officer and Soviet commander of the 100th Machine Gun Company of an independent training battalion of the 35th guards rifle division of the 62nd army of the Stalingrad Front.
 He was posthumously awarded the rank of captain of the Guards unit, and also 2 times the Order of the Red Banner (July 22, 1941, and October 22, 1942).
 By the decree of the Supreme Soviet of the USSR, he was posthumously awarded the title of Hero of the Soviet Union (August 23, 1956) and awarded the Order of Lenin (August 23, 1956).
 He was a Lieutenant of the International Brigade during the Spanish Civil War.
-The asteroid 2423 Ibarruri (discovered by Soviet astronomer Lyudmila Zhuravleva) was named in his honour at 1972.
+The asteroid 2423 Ibarruri (discovered by Soviet astronomer Lyudmila Zhuravleva) was named in his honour in 1972.
 He died in the Battle of Stalingrad.

 Biography

 Early life

 Rubén Ruiz Ibárruri was born on January 9, 1920, in the village of Somorrostro in the family of one of the founders of the Communist party of Spain, Julián Ruiz Gabiña, and the famous revolutionary, the future General Secretary of the party, Dolores Ibárruri.

 While still a child, Ibárruri took part in political activities.
 When he was thirteen, he distributed illegal communist leaflets and had to evade the police.
 In 1935, after his mother was imprisoned, he and Amaya were sent to the Soviet Union.
 Rubén resided in Moscow with the Bolshevik leader Panteleimon Lepeshinsky and his wife, biologist Olga Lepeshinskaya.
 He took up an apprenticeship in the Joseph Stalin 1st State Factory for Automobiles.